Frequently Asked Questions

 During home inspections it’s very common to see these very dirty and past their recommended use.

-A. Yes — small cracks in garage floors and walkways are quite common and usually normal.
+Yes — small cracks in garage floors and walkways are quite common and usually normal.
 Here’s what’s typical versus what might need attention:

 Normal (usually nothing to worry about)